-Cyprus President Nicos Anastasiades re-elected with eyes on new peace push
+Cyprus president Nicos Anastasiades re-elected with eyes on new peace push

 NICOSIA: Cypriot President Nicos Anastasiades on Sunday won re-election for a second term, seeing off a leftist challenger with vows to restart talks to unify the island and cement an economic recovery.

-The official final result after a second round run-off put the conservative incumbent on 55.99 percent of the vote in the Greek-majority European Union member, ahead of Communist-backed Stavros Malas on 44 percent.
+The official final result after a second-round run-off saw the conservative incumbent claim 55.99 percent of the vote in the Greek-majority European Union member, ahead of Communist-backed Stavros Malas on 44 percent.

-Local media reported Malas phoned Anastasiades to concede defeat, and his inauguration for a final five-year term is set to be held later Sunday evening.

 Apathy has been on the rise after a lacklustre campaign -- especially among young voters -- and the final official turnout stood at 73 percent.